Valpodi/filesigner/README.md

 # filesigner
 ## Purpose
 To sign a file prior to export through an Oakdoor Export Diode™ or Oakdoor Gateway™.
-This File Signer Programme follows the 'Release Control' procedure.

 This repository contains source code and python scripts for the filesigner program.